The atoms of graph product von Neumann algebras

 \subsection{Fock space computations}

+In this subsection, we continue with the same setup as \S \ref{subsec: construction of matrix units}, and in particular, we retain the assumption $\cK = \{v \in \cV: n(v) > 1\}$ is a clique.
 In the next lemma, we give an explicit description of the range of $q_{\vec{\imath}}$ in terms of the GNS Hilbert space associated to the graph product.
 It turns out that we need to study $\prod_{v \in \cK} n(v)$ many vectors simultaneously, and we introduce an auxiliary copy of $\bigotimes_{v \in \cV} \mathbb{M}_{n(v)}$ to assist with book-keeping in the statements.

 \begin{notation} For $v \in \cV$, let

 Moreover, for $\vec{\imath} \in [\vec n]$, let

 where $\delta_i$ denotes the standard basis vector. \end{notation}